What is Homophobia? in Identity

 This bullying is born out of ignorance, fear and, in many cases, immaturity.
 Homophobia isn’t always obvious either.
 If you are ignored or not treated with the same respect as a heterosexual person this is still homophobia.

-A report by Stonewall on the experience of gay young people in schools in Britain in 2012 found that 55% of lesbian, gay and bisexual young people experienced homophobic bullying in Britain's schools, and over two in five gay pupils who experience bullying attempted or thought about taking their own life.
+A report by Stonewall on the experience of LGBT young people in schools in Britain in 2017 found that 45% of lesbian, gay and bisexual young people experienced homophobic bullying in Britain's schools, and 40% lesbian, gay and bisexual pupils who experience bullying have skipped school because of it.

 Many phrases and words may appear as harmless but can also be homophobic.
-95% of secondary school teachers in Britain said they heard phrases such as ‘you’re so gay’ or ‘that’s so gay’ in their school, a 2014 report by Stonewall showed.
+The majority of LGBT pupils – 86%– regularly hear phrases such as ‘that’s so gay’ or ‘you’re so gay’ in school according to the 2017 Stonewall report.

 According to slang expert Tony Thorne the word ‘gay’ in schools has partly lost its sexual connotations and to many young people was another word meaning ‘lame’ or ‘rubbish’.